 - Support and planning for young people in custody and their resettlement back into the school community is undertaken, where necessary, as part of our inclusive approach.

-- It works in accordance with Working Together to Safeguard Children 2015' and supports the North Lincolnshire Local Safeguarding Children Board (LSCB) to ensure children and young people receive the most appropriate referral and access provision; actively supporting multi agency planning for those children and, in doing so, providing information about the ‘voice of the 4 child’ and the child’s lived experience as evidenced by observations or information provided the multi- agency forum.
+- It works in accordance with Working Together to Safeguard Children 2018' and supports the North Lincolnshire Children's Multi-Agency Resilience and Safeguarding Board (CMARS) to ensure children and young people receive the most appropriate referral and access provision; actively supporting multi agency planning for those children and, in doing so, providing information about the ‘voice of the child’ and the child’s lived experience as evidenced by observations or information provided the multi- agency forum.

 All students have a right to be protected, respected, valued and to be heard.
 This will be achieved by: